Bear (YC F25)

 Redesigning the Front Door

-As the product developed, the original site increasingly became too narrow as Bear expanded from pure GEO into a broader "marketing stack for AI agents" covering analytics, content, PR, and lead generation.
-The site needed to tell that story clearly and quickly to visitors who were landing cold.
+The original website increasingly became too narrow as Bear expanded from pure GEO into a broader "marketing stack for AI agents" covering analytics, content, PR, and lead generation.

-Standing out also meant having a distinct identity as the GEO space became more competitive.
-Our primary clients were marketing teams, not engineers, and most of our competitors leaned into the cold, technical aesthetic common in AI tooling: dark interfaces, dense data, lots of jargon which was not working for our client base.
+As the GEO space became more competitive, standing out also meant having a distinct identity.
+Our primary clients were marketing teams, and most of our competitors leaned into the cold, technical aesthetic common in AI tooling.

 To build a brand that felt approachable and human for a non-technical audience, I developed a new visual language using paintings as a central motif.
-Rather than the sharp, futuristic look typical of AI companies, the aesthetic was warmer and more editorial.
-It gave Bear a distinct presence in a sea of look-alike AI tools and made the product feel less intimidating to the marketers we were trying to reach.
+Rather than the futuristic look typical of AI companies, the aesthetic was warmer and more friendly giving Bear a distinct presence in a sea of look-alike AI tools and made the product feel less intimidating to the marketers we were trying to reach.

 The redesign was structured the page around Bear's four pillars, each with product UI to ground the claim.
 The visual language was tightened to feel more credible at the fundraising stage: cleaner, more confident, with social proof and a clear call to action.

-The redesigned site pulled over 30,000 visits and supported Bear's successful raise of a $3.2M seed round at a $40M valuation.
+The redesigned site pulled over 30,000 visits in a month and supported Bear's successful raise of a $3.2M seed round at a $40M valuation.

 Other 50% of Work